On Enforcing Better Conditioned Meta-Learning for Rapid Few-Shot Adaptation: Experimental evaluation

 \subsection{Per-step adaptation with enforced conditioning}

-Having demonstrated the existing dependence between the condition number and performance of a model, we now concentrate on our hypothesis raised in \cref{prop} that actively constraining the network's parameter space to enforce better conditioning is possible without negatively affecting overall performance on unseen tasks.
-In \cref{subfig:main_train_cond} can be clearly observed that models trained \textit{with} $\mathcal{L}_\kappa$ (`\textit{ours}') exhibit significantly lower condition numbers than their unconstrained counterparts (`\textit{MAML}'), demonstrating that our proposed loss is indeed able to actively encourage learning of a better-conditioned parameter space.
+Having demonstrated the existing dependence between the condition number and performance of a model, we now concentrate on our hypothesis raised in the introduction that actively constraining the network's parameter space to enforce better conditioning is possible without negatively affecting overall performance on unseen tasks.
+In \cref{fig:main_conditioning}\,(\subref{subfig:main_train_cond}) can be clearly observed that models trained \textit{with} $\mathcal{L}_\kappa$ (`\textit{ours}') exhibit significantly lower condition numbers than their unconstrained counterparts (`\textit{MAML}'), demonstrating that our proposed loss is indeed able to actively encourage learning of a better-conditioned parameter space.

-The performance of these models achieved on novel tasks of the test set is depicted across all five inner-loop update steps in \cref{subfig:main_test_acc} for a 5-way 5-shot scenario.
+The performance of these models achieved on novel tasks of the test set is depicted across all five inner-loop update steps in \cref{fig:main_conditioning}\,(\subref{subfig:main_test_acc}) for a 5-way 5-shot scenario.
 While all networks seem to learn a similarly general meta initialization (step~$0$), the effect of using our proposed~$\mathcal{L}_{\kappa}$ is significant especially during the first steps, increasing the test accuracy by $35.68\%$ and $39.48\%$ (Conv4), and $39.98\%$ and $40.95\%$ (Conv6) for adaptation steps 1 and 2, respectively.
 While the unconstrained models mostly catch up during the following steps, their adaptation behaviour prevents any use of such trained models with fewer than the maximum number of adaptation steps used in training (here 5) -- in stark contrast to our models which achieve $86\%$ (Conv4) and $89\%$ (Conv6) of their top accuracy already after one single step.
 We further observed that the faster initial convergence of our method seems to consistently lead to slightly higher overall performance across most experiments we performed, especially for deeper architectures (\cref{sec:deeper_beyond}) with $K\!\geq\!5$.